thosgood/this-weeks-finds/markdown/101-151/week133.md

 transform in the adjoint representation, so the elements of the gauge group that act trivially are precisely those in the *center* of the group. \mathrm{U}(1) is abelian so its center is all of \mathrm{U}(1).
 Elements of \mathrm{SU}(n) that lie in the center must be diagonal.
-The n x n diagonal unitary matrices with determinant 1 are all of the form exp(2 \pi i / n), and these form a subgroup isomorphic to Z/n.
+The $n\times n$ diagonal unitary matrices with determinant $1$ are all of the form exp(2 \pi i / n), and these form a subgroup isomorphic to Z/n.
 It follows that the center of
 \mathrm{U}(1) x \mathrm{SU}(2) x \mathrm{SU}(3) is \mathrm{U}(1) x Z/2 x Z/3.